 - Provide your insurance company information any time they request it.
 Refusal to cooperate could spell denial of your claim.

-If you were injured in a car accident or need help getting the insurance company to pay for damages, contact The Bader Law Firm at 678-562-5595 for a consultation.
+If you were injured in a car accident or need help getting the insurance company to pay for damages, contact Bader Scott Injury Lawyers at 678-562-5595 for a consultation.